strdavis/mandelbrot-explorer/README.md

 ./test_state_manager
 ```

 This tests the functionality for parsing command-line input, loading state, and saving state.
-To test the rendering and mouse-input functionality, run the program and verify its behaviour manually.
+To test rendering and user input, run the program and verify its behaviour manually.